+UF IFAS Extension UNIVERSITY of FLORIDA

+ENH5

 St. Augustinegrass for Florida Lawns1

-L. E. Trenholm, J. L. Cisar, and J. B. Unruh2
+L. E. Trenholm, J. B. Unruh, and T.W.
+Shaddox2

 St. Augustinegrass (Stenotaphrum secundatum [Walt.]
 Kuntze) is widely adapted to the warm, humid (subtropical) regions of the world.
 It is believed to be native to the coastal regions of both the Gulf of Mexico and the Mediterranean.
-In Florida, St. Augustinegrass is the most commonly used lawn grass throughout the state (Figure 1).
-It can grow satisfactorily in a wide variety of soils.
+St. Augustinegrass is the most commonly used lawn grass in Florida (Figure 1).